f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 Perform the following steps to complete this task:

 #.
 Using the Chrome web browser open a new tab and click the
-   ``AS 3.1.0 Release`` bookmark.
+   ``AS3 Release`` bookmark.

 #.
 Click the file with the ``.rpm`` extension to download it.
 The file will be
    located in the ``/home/ubuntu/Downloads`` folder on your jumphost.

 #.
 Click the ``Step 2: Upload AS3 Extension RPM`` request.

 #.
 Click the :guilabel:`Body` tab, then click the :guilabel:`Choose Files`
    button:

    |lab-2-4|

 #.
 Select the previously downloaded RPM file located in the ``Downloads``
    folder on your jumphost.
 Then click the :guilabel:`Send` button to upload the RPM file to the BIG-IP system:

    |lab-2-5|